 Every Day Things

-Here are some of my favourite food or drinks, which tend to be nutrient dense, support a healthy lifestyle, protect against inflammation and help recovery.
+Here are some of my favourite nutrient-dense food and drinks, which generally support a healthy lifestyle, protect against inflammation and help recovery.

 I hope this list will continue to evolve over time.
-Feel free to experiment with any of these or ignore if they don't fit with your lifestyle or personal ethics or food sensitivities.
+Feel free to experiment with any of these or ignore if they don't fit with your lifestyle, taste preferences or food sensitivities.

-I would be happy to hear from you and explore what works best for you.
-You are unique and deserve an individualised solution.
+I would be happy to hear from you and explore what works best for you, because everyone is unique and needs special attention.

 Please always follow advice from your doctor and qualified medical professionals.
-Refer to the Disclaimer for more.
+See the Disclaimer for more.

 Apple Cider Vinegar